Wellesley Hills Campus / Enrollment Center, 1st Floor / 781-239-2550

-The permanent academic record of students listing all courses taken and grades achieved is documented on a transcript.
-An official transcript (one bearing the seal of the College and signature of the Registrar), can be mailed directly to the institution or persons considering the applicant for admission or employment, only upon receiving a written request from the student.
+The permanent academic record of students listing all courses taken and grades achieved is documented in a transcript.
+An official transcript (one bearing the seal of the College and signature of the Registrar), can be mailed, or electronically sent directly to the institution or persons considering the applicant for admission or employment, only upon receiving an official request from the student.
 No transcript or record will be released without the signature of the student to whom the record belongs.
-A Request for Transcript form is available in the Registrar’s Office or online: www.massbay.edu/registrar.
-Students may obtain an unofficial transcript (an academic record without the College seal and signature of the Registrar) via Bay Navigator.
+To request for a transcript through the Registrar’s Office page.
+Students may obtain an unofficial transcript (an academic record without the College seal and signature of the Registrar) via their student Bay Navigator account.

 Grading Policies and Requirements

 The number of hours per week that courses meet is counted as equivalent credits for financial aid and used to determine a student’s status as a full or part-time student.
 Credit hours are units earned for successfully completing a course during a given semester.
 The number of credit hours associated with each course is listed in this Catalog in the course descriptions section.
 At the end of each academic term, students receive a grade in every credit course in which they were enrolled.
 A letter grade is assigned for each credit course completed.
 Each letter grade carries an honor point value.
 These grades represent levels of accomplishment and carry the number of honor points per credit hour attempted, as indicated in the letter grade chart.
 This honor point value is multiplied by the number of credits earned for a particular course.
 Each semester you receive a semester Grade Point Average (GPA) based on the classes you took that semester, and a cumulative GPA which accounts for all of the college level courses you have taken up to the current date.
 The GPA is calculated by dividing the total number of points earned by the total number of college-level credits attempted.
 The GPA affects a student’s academic progress with regard to graduation, academic honors, probation, and dismissal.